Riverside Domestic Partnerships Attorney

 How Do You End Domestic Partnerships?

-In certain situations, if a registered domestic partnership meets the requirements set forth in the California Family Code, the partnership can be terminated by submitting a Notice of Termination of Domestic Partnership Form with the Secretary of State.
+In certain situations, if a registered domestic partnership meets the requirements set forth in the Riverside, California Family Code, the partnership can be terminated by submitting a Notice of Termination of Domestic Partnership Form with the Secretary of State.
 To be eligible for this termination, you must meet the following conditions:

 • You both want to terminate the domestic partnership.